alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## The One Ring (2e)
 [Tolkien roleplaying](https://freeleaguepublishing.com/games/the-one-ring/) done properly.
 Set in the long years between *The Hobbit* and the War of the Ring, the focus is on fellowship, travel, and long shadows — not XP grinding.
 We'd play in Eriador, walking the old roads west of the Misty Mountains.

+## A Return to DCC
+Time to chop heads and sling spells!
+Let’s return to Dungeon Crawl Classics and let chaos reign.

 ## Fabula Ultima
 A [Japanese-style console RPG](https://need.games/fabula-ultima/) brought to the tabletop — think Final Fantasy, Chrono Trigger, Xenogears.
 Players collaboratively build the world at the table before the campaign even starts, and the system is built around elemental affinities, dramatic turn-based combat, and high-emotion storylines.
 Very different from anything we've played.
 Good pick if you want something narrative and tonally unusual.
 Has a good Foundry system.